 All countries that are not members of the EU are regarded as TC for the purposes of importing and exporting.

 Animals or animal products can be exported to TC if there is an export health certificate (EHC) in place for the destination country.

 Other documents may be required by the importing country, and it is the exporter's responsibility to find out what these are and comply with the import regulations of the destination country.

 Exporters have a responsibility to meet all the requirements before they export, including all relevant premises approvals and listing.
 These can be complex, and advice and guidance is available to help.
-Exporters seeking advice should first contact the DARD Trade Administration team who will:
+Exporters seeking advice should first contact the DAERA Trade Administration team who will:

 - provide advice to exporters

 - work with the Department for Environment, Food and Rural Affairs (DEFRA), Animal Health and Veterinary Laboratories Agency (AHVLA), UK Export Certification Partnership (UKECP) and Export Certification User Group (ECUG) to develop new certificates and open the door to emerging market opportunities for industry.